 We all know what training bras are right?
-The little, flimsy bralettes worn by little girls who haven't quite developed a bust yet.
+They are the little, flimsy bralettes worn by little girls who haven't quite developed a bust yet.
 It's considered a rite of passage for a girl to don the garment when her mother feels she's going from "little girl" to "young lady."
 She doesn't need a bra, but wears it anyway.

 Chances are these girls are not picking out their bras by themselves.
-They go out with their mothers, aunts, older sisters, in an estrogen-fueled gaggle.
+They go out with their mothers, aunts or older sisters in an estrogen-fueled gaggle.
 These women, familiar with the world of bra shopping, invite their little lady to a seat at the table.
 These girls grow up, become used to buying and wearing bras, and that's that.